anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 -  Unified Extensible Firmware Interface (UEFI) adheres to standards defined by an industry consortium.
 Vendors (hardware, software) and solution providers collaborate to define common interfaces, protocols and  structures for computing  platforms.

 -  Platform Configuration Register (PCR) is a memory location in the TPM used to store TPM Measurements (hash values generated by the SHA-1 standard hashing algorithm).
 PCRs are cleared only on TPM reset.
-UEFI dfines 24 PCRs of which the first 16, PCR 0 - PCR 15, are used to store measures created during the UEFI boot process.
+UEFI defines 24 PCRs of which the first 16, PCR 0 - PCR 15, are used to store measures created during the UEFI boot process.

 -  Root of Trust for Measurement (RTM) is a computing engine capable of making integrity measurements.

 -  Core Root of Trust for Measurements (CRTM) is a set of instructions executed when performing RTM.

 -  Platform Attestation provides proof of validity of the platform’s integrity measurements.
-Please see Section [7.6.1 Remote Attestation/openCIT](#7.6.1)
+Please see Section [7.6.1 Remote Attestation/openCIT](#7.6.1).

 Values stored in a PCR cannot be reset (or forged) as they can only be extended.
 Whenever a measurement is sent to a TPM, the hash of the concatenation of the current value of the PCR and the new measurement is stored in the PCR.
 The PCR values are used to encrypt data.
 If the proper environment is not loaded which will result in different PCR values, the TPM will be unable to decrypt the data.